stumpapp/stump/README.md

 - 🔎 Versitile full-text search
 - 🔐 Role-based access-control with managed user accounts and configurable privileges
 - 🚀 Easy setup and deployment using Docker or bare metal
-- 🤏 Small bundle size with a fully responsive, built-in UI
+- 👀 Fully responsive, built-in UI with a dark mode
 - 🏃 Low resource utilization with excellent performance
 - 🧰 Easily consumable and self-documented REST API, so community tools and scripts can interact with Stump
 - 🌈 And more!